Assistant Dean for Admissions and Student Services, Professor of Pharmacology

 In 2008, Dr. Neville was hired by the University of Georgia College of Pharmacy as a Clinical Associate Professor and Director of Skills Laboratories.
 There, he collaborated with other faculty members to develop, teach, and assess students in five semesters of practice laboratories for six years.
 The UGA College of Pharmacy recognized him as the 2014 Teacher of the Year, and he was promoted to Clinical Professor.
 While at the University of Georgia, he served as the Pharmacy Team Leader and preceptor for P2 – P4 pharmacy students and PGY-1 and PGY-2 pharmacists as he cared for low-income patients with diabetes, hyperlipidemia and hypertension at his clinical practice site, The Mercy Health Center.
 Mercy recognized him as the 2013 Pharmacy Volunteer of the Year.

 Additionally, Dr. Neville has been actively involved within the American Association of Colleges of Pharmacy (AACP).
 He served the Laboratory Instructor’s SIG in a three-year term, the Pharmacy Practice Section on the Program Committee for three years, Chair of the Faculty Development Committee for two years, and as Chair-elect, Chair, and Immediate Past Chair of the Pharmacy Practice Section.
 He completed the Academic Leadership Fellows Program (ALFP) with AACP in 2011.
-He is a Board-Certified Pharmacotherapy Specialist and was recognized in 2011 as a Fellow of the American Society of Health-System Pharmacists.
+He was recognized in 2011 as a Fellow of the American Society of Health-System Pharmacists.

 Dr. Neville came to LUCOM from the Wingate University School of Pharmacy where he had served for six years as the Assistant Dean for Students.